-We are all only too aware of the way personal freedom is restricted by lack of money, demands of parenting, or the economic recession, to mention just a few limitations commonly encountered in everyday life.
+Lack of money, demands of parenting, and the economic climate restricts personal freedom.
+This is to mention just a few limitations commonly encountered in everyday life.
 From an academic viewpoint, scientists point out the myriad of factors which influence our behaviour and thus curb our liberty to do and be what we want.
 These factors include — to name just a few — your bodily constitution and family upbringing, any physical impairment, the chemical effects of medication and the social values of our culture.
 According to some scientists we are all each to some extent a victim of circumstance.

 Yet, although the environment can be seen to determine behaviour, psychologists also talk about how we shape our own individual environment.
 This they call ‘reciprocal determinism’.
 One example is the experience of mass media.
 People can affect this by what video and television they individually choose to watch and what magazines they choose to read.
 Another example is to do with personal interactions.
 We have all come across those people who seem to cope well with problems.
 They can be easy individuals to be with because of their rewarding conduct and charming and sincere way of dealing with others.
 They predictably bring about a positive social atmosphere wherever they go.